My Top 10 Non-Shakespearean Theatrical Moments

 1. Les Miserables at the Palace Theatre, London, 1986.

 British audiences do not, as a rule, give standing ovations.
 In the three years I lived in England and the three extended visits when my parents were living there, I saw a total of four standing ovations.
 One was for Sir Laurence Olivier as he entered the National’s Lyttleton Theater to watch his wife in Mrs. Warren’s Profession.
-The second was for choreographer Sir Frederick Ashton when he walked onto the Convent Garden stage during a curtain call after one of his ballets.
-The third was during Les Miserables, at the interval just as the cast finished singing “One Day More.”
-The fourth was at the end of that same Les Miserables.
+The second was for Choreographer Sir Frederick Ashton when he walked onto the Convent Garden stage during a curtain call after one of his ballets.
+The other two came during a single performance of Les Miserables: at the interval just as the cast finished singing “One Day More,” and at the end.
 For my own part, I was in tears both times, and a few other times during the musical, too, especially at “To love another person is to see the face of God.”
 To watch this musical or even to listen to the complete symphonic recording of it is to know heaven.

 2. The Lion King, New Amsterdam Theatre, New York, 1999.